kenwalger/lithium/CONTRIBUTING.md

 Branches
 --------

 Within the repository there are several branches.
 Any development happens in the `develop` branch.
-The `master` branch contains the latest stable version, while there is a branch for each previous release named using a `major.minor.fix` versioning scheme.
+The `master` branch contains the latest stable version, while if you head over to [releases](https://github.com/thomasjamesfoster96/lithium/releases) you'll find released versions of Lithium.

-If you are committing changes, please do so into the `develop` branch.
-Many people mistakenly try and commit to the `master` branch, so make sure you are careful :).

 Bug Fixes
 ---------